michaelthorne/michaelthorne.github.io/_posts/2017-01-31-the-next-chapter.md

 ### Reflections

-But, I can look back to all the successful projects I worked on during my time at Next with fond memories.
+I can look back to all the successful projects I worked on at Next with fond memories.
 Highlights included the [CapeTalk](http://capetalk.co.za) and [702](http://702.co.za) talk radio websites for Primedia Broadcasting.
 As well as [Fido](https://www.hellofido.co.za): the online credit check for FRANK.NET (including their website).

 Unfortunately there were a handful of websites that never made it to launch.
 Even so, the lessons learned from these projects meant they were still valuable learning experiences.